jaxio/javaee-lab/README.md

 The project uses its own code generation templates, see [src/main/celerio](https://github.com/jaxio/javaee-lab/tree/master/src/celerio).

+You may edit the file [celerio-template-packs.xml](https://github.com/jaxio/javaee-lab/tree/master/src/main/config/celerio-maven-plugin/celerio-template-packs.xml) to choose between a conversation-based front end and a simpler front-end version.
+By default, the conversation-based front-end is enabled.

 The generated application runs on WildFly 10, it is a pure Java EE 7 application, it relies on:

 * JPA with Hibernate